WPA Consultant-Evaluator Service for Writing Programs

 To make use of the service, institutions pay $4000 to cover honoraria for the two consultant-evaluators ($2000 each), a $250 administrative fee, plus travel and lodging for the two consultants.

 NOTE: Due to uncertainties of travel restrictions and safety during the COVID-19 pandemic, C-E visits during the 2021-2022 academic year may be conducted virtually.
 After a brief hiatus, The Consultant-Evaluator Service has resumed scheduling visits while we continue to review and revise our policies, practices, guidelines, and other documents and processes to reflect our commitment to inclusion and anti-racist pedagogies.
 We will also participate in the CWPA DEI audit, which will give us some guidance as we make those revisions.
 Please contact the Directors if you have any questions or are interested in scheduling a visit.

 Applications for the C-E service should be initiated three months prior to a planned visit.
 For more information, WPAs, department chairs, or college administrators should contact:

-Shirley Rose, Co-Director WPA Consultant-Evaluator Service
+Professor Shirley Rose, Co-Director of the CWPA Consultant-Evaluator Service